Lake Norman: Fauna

-The striped bass is Lake Norman's most popular fish.
+The striped bass has historically been one of Lake Norman's most popular sport fish.
 Stripers tend to dwell in the lake's shallow shoreline during the spring and in deeper waters during the summer.
 There has been a change in bass to form hybrid species as a result of artificial stocking practices.
 The North Carolina Wildlife Resources Commission (NCWRC) introduced the striped bass in 1969 because they were once the dominant open water fish in Lake Norman.
 However, the striped bass population declined quickly, prompting the NCWRC to discontinue the stocking program in 2012.